 But – you know what’s coming next — it just didn’t live up to expectations.
-The main problem is that Everybody Knows (originally Todos los Saben) can’t quite keep the audience’s expectations alive, not because the audience knows what’s coming next but because it keeps on coming to a standstill.
-In Farhadi’s earlier films, the suspense and the drama were intimately intertwined and kept us going till the end but here, they seem to be at loggerheads.
+The main problem is that Everybody Knows can’t quite keep the audience’s expectations alive, not because the audience knows what’s coming next but because it keeps on coming to a standstill.
+In Farhadi’s earlier films, suspense and drama were intimately intertwined and kept us going till the end but here, they seem to be at loggerheads.

-The plot follows the eruption of the ugly secrets and the corruption of supposedly close bonds after the disappearance of Laura’s (Cruz) live wire teenage daughter at a busy family gathering.
-The family status of Paco (Bardem), the son of the family’s former servant who’s acquired the family vineyard, proves particularly contentious as does his previous relationship with Laura which sets their respective spouses (Barbara Lennine and Ricardo Darín) on edge.
+The plot follows the eruption of ugly secrets and the corruption of supposedly close bonds after the disappearance of Laura’s (Cruz) livewire teenage daughter at a busy family gathering.
+The family status of Paco (Bardem), the son of the family’s former servant who’s acquired the family vineyard, proves particularly contentious as does his previous relationship with Laura, which sets their respective spouses (Barbara Lennine and Ricardo Darín) on edge.

-But – and this has to be acknowledged – it is put together extremely well.
 It’s completely fitting that Farhadi’s last film, The Salesman, took its cue from Arthur Miller and his seminal The Death of a Salesman.
-In another life, Farhadi could have taken is place next to that playwright as one of the finest purveyors of the modern well-made play.
+In another life, Farhadi could have taken his place next to the playwright as one of the finest purveyors of modern, well-made theatre.
 But well wrought plays don’t necessarily make for great films.
-It is diligent at laying a trail of breadcrumbs but it could take a leaf out of the Hitchcock, or even Haneke, playbook and lay some guesswork in the audience’s lap, to suggest, perhaps, that there still remain things that not everybody knows.
+Everybody Knows diligently lays a trail of breadcrumbs but it could take a leaf out of the Hitchcock, or even Haneke, playbook and lay some guesswork in the audience’s lap to suggest that there still might remain things that not everybody knows.

 |What||Everybody Knows film review|